iwoithe/AGLauncher/README.md

 # AG Launcher

-A minimilistic app and game launcher targetting arcade machine controls.
+A minimalistic app and game launcher targetting arcade machine controls.

 ## The Name